Aussiemon/Vermintide-JHF-Mods/README.md

 **Size Tweaks** mod (control sizes of creatures and players)  is at least temporarily retired for lack of immediate interest.

-**Bot Improvements Extra** mod (additions to grimalackt, iamlupo, and walterr's BotImprovements mod) has been included in the Qol pack.
+**Bot Improvements Extra** mod (additions to grimalackt, iamlupo, and walterr's BotImprovements mod) has been included in the main mod.

 ----------------------------------------------------------------